CollinHeist/TitleCardMaker/docs/user_guide/integrations.md

     The Webhook utilized by TCM was reworked in Sonarr v4; meaning this is required for the integration.

-Sonarr can be configured to create new Cards, or delete Series in TCM via Webhooks.
+Sonarr can be configured to create new Cards, or add/delete Series in TCM via Webhooks.

 ### Enabling